 Here are some health problems that can be caused because of the tanning bed during pregnancy.

 Bed tanning will increase the chance of having melanoma skin cancer If you just use it ten times between 12 months.

 This is deadly cancer and can harm you and your unborn baby.
 This cancer even causes death.

-Pregnant mothers fear for aging and spots most and tanning beds causes these.
+Pregnant mothers fear aging and spot most and tanning beds cause these.
 Each session of it enhances the possibility of aging.